 Both Android and iOS are supported.
 You will need a device that is capable of running a decent AR experience, though.

 Some of the features, such as the iOS-exclusive people occlusion discussed above, will need more recently released handsets.

 How much does it cost?

 The Minecraft Earth is completely free, with all paid elements locked-off in the closed beta (but might soon become available in the early access build).
-The full version will be a free-to-play game, meaning you can download it at no cost and use the AR title as often as you like without hidden fees.
+The full version will be a free-to-play game, meaning you can download it at no cost and use it as often as you like without hidden fees.